Eustace IV of Boulogne: Death and aftermath

 Eustace died suddenly that same year, in mid-August 1153, struck down (so it was said) by the wrath of God while plundering church lands near Bury St Edmunds.
-Others believed that Eustace died simply of a broken heart.
 The death of Eustace was hailed with general satisfaction as opening the possibility of a peaceful settlement between Stephen and his rival, the young Henry Plantagenet.
 According to William of Newburgh, Stephen was "grieved beyond measure by the death of the son whom he hoped would succeed him; he pursued warlike preparations less vigorously, and listened more patiently than usual to the voices of those urging peace."

 The reputation Eustace left behind was mixed.
 On the one hand, the Peterborough Chronicle, not content with voicing this sentiment, gives Eustace a bad character.
 "He was an evil man and did more harm than good wherever he went; he spoiled the lands and laid thereon heavy taxes."
 Eustace raided church lands near Peterborough, possibly inciting this hatred from the Chronicle.
 He had used threats against the recalcitrant bishops, and in the war against the Angevin party had demanded contributions from religious houses.
 However, the Gesta Stephani describes his courtly manner as a true heir to Stephen able to "meet men on a footing of equality or superiority as the occasion acquired".

 Eustace was buried in Faversham Abbey in Kent, which was founded by his parents.
 They too were buried in Faversham Abbey; all three tombs are now lost, as a consequence of the Dissolution of the Monasteries.